 The Capitol Area Architectural and Planning Board, led by the Lt.
-Governor, is reviewing the policies and procedures for changes to existing commemorative works such as civic art, memorials and monuments on the Capitol Grounds.
-CAAPB’s staff is receiving input from the public throughout the process.
-Three methods below can be used to submit input.
+Governor, has authorized two advisory task forces to review the policies and procedures for changes to existing commemorative works such as civic art, memorials and monuments on the Capitol Grounds and gather input from the public.
+Learn more and submit input on the Task Force page.

 On March 2nd the school received a conditional use permit setback variance for the design of the building at University and Marion.
 Download the project summary.
 See variance notice published in early January.
 Deadline for public comment was late February.

 The school and its development team have been reaching out to Marion and Sherburne neighbors directly to provide information and ask for input and answer questions.
 The next meeting will be prior to construction to provide information and engage community members about implementation activities.
 For more information contact Peter Musty 612-743-5994 | firstname.lastname@example.org.